maciejtatol/Amiga2JS/README.md

 ## Current scope

 Amiga2JS is in **Phase 0**.
-The current implementation includes foundational runtime-validated schemas, a YAML compatibility registry, and the `retroport doctor` diagnostic path.
+The current implementation includes runtime- validated schemas, a deterministic workflow engine, evidence gates, resumable SQLite persistence, content-addressed artifacts, a YAML compatibility registry, and the `retroport doctor` diagnostic path.
+It also includes a synthetic HUNK fixture and strict parser for testing the first source-analysis boundary.

-The first vertical slice will reconstruct a tiny stripped Amiga HUNK fixture owned by this repository.
-Ghidra, Amiberry, Phaser, model-provider integration, and Superfrog reconstruction are intentionally not part of the current milestone.
+The next vertical slice will connect this fixture to external static-analysis and runtime adapters.
+Ghidra, Amiberry, Phaser, model-provider integration, and Superfrog reconstruction are not included yet.

 ## Repository layout